visionik/vContext/vAgenda-extension-api-go.md

 ## Open Questions

-1. **TRON Parser Implementation**
+1. **TRON support strategy**
+   - Today: TRON parse/serialize is provided via the `trongo` library (wired via `go.mod`).
-   - Should we implement a full TRON parser or use a library?
+   - Question: do we want to stay on `trongo`, or vendor/pin a specific TRON parser interface for long-term stability?
-   - **Proposal**: Start with library if available, implement minimal parser otherwise

-2. **Extension Composition**
+2. **Extension model in Go**
-   - How to handle multiple extensions cleanly in Go?
-   - Current approach uses embedded structs - is this idiomatic?
-   - **Proposal**: Use struct embedding but provide helper functions for common combinations
+   - Extensions are not implemented yet.
+   - Question: when extensions land, should we extend core types via struct embedding, composition + adapters, or a separate “extension payload” map?

-3. **Validation Strategy**
+3. **Validation ergonomics**
-   - Validate at parse time or on-demand?
-   - **Proposal**: Validate on-demand to allow partial documents during construction
+   - Today: core validation is explicit via `validator.NewValidator().Validate(doc)` and enforced by the updater helper.
+   - Question: should parsing optionally validate by default (opt-in strict mode), or remain parse-then-validate?

-4. **CLI vs Library**
+4. **CLI**
-   - Should CLI be separate repository?
-   - **Proposal**: Same repo, separate module for now; split if it grows large

-5. **Performance Requirements**
-   - What are acceptable parse/serialize times for large documents?
-   - **Proposal**: Define benchmarks once we have real-world usage data
+   - A `va` CLI is not implemented in `api/go` yet.
+   - Question: should it live in this repo (under `api/go/cmd/va`) or in a separate repo once it grows?

 ## Related Work